PureStack-Engineering/challenge-frontend-crypto/README.md

 **The Source:** Consume the public [CoinGecko API](https://www.coingecko.com/en/api) (or use mocked data if rate-limited).

 ### 🚦 Certification Levels (Choose your Difficulty)
 Your seniority is defined by how you handle state, side effects, and re-renders.
-State your target level in your Pull Request.
+State your target level in your Pull Request (or commit message).

 #### 🥉 Level 3: Essential / Mid-Level
 * **Focus:** Component Structure & API Consumption.